-- Define the beach access pathway with 1.5m limestone screening and washroom. - Replace the rubber surfacing in the playground and add a border. - Replace the tired existing gazebo with a more durable, open and airy product. - more durable product.
-Offer a designated spot for picnic tables. - space on the opposite side of Lighthouse Road. - A park identification sign located at the park's boundary would be an asset; placed away from other signage to prevent clutter. - The addition of several planted deciduous trees will offer shade in the summer months. - organize the park better.
+- Define the beach access pathway with 1.5m limestone screening and relocate the beach access sign to a visible location near the permanent washroom. - Replace the rubber surfacing in the playground and add a border. - Replace the tired existing gazebo with a more durable, open and airy product. - Replace the wood on the benches and picnic tables, or replace them with a more durable product.
+Offer a designated spot for picnic tables. - Create a safe pedestrian crossing from the park to the lighthouse green space on the opposite side of Lighthouse Road. - A park identification sign located at the park's boundary would be an asset; placed away from other signage to prevent clutter. - The addition of several planted deciduous trees will offer shade in the summer months. - Replacing or reorganizing the existing stone border will help define and organize the park better.